Colour-cr3/Matchmaker/README.md

 # Matchmaker
+By Patrick O'Connor
-Credit: ChatGPT for code and Eric Pogue for some of the questions
+Credits: ChatGPT for code and Eric Pogue for some of the questions